 Discussion

 It is clear that participants’ perceptions of their abnormality detection abilities are generally positive, and the majority of participants feel confident in their red dot abilities as well as their PCE abilities, which supports the argument of Mackay et al20 proposing that graduates may be suitably prepared to detect and communicate abnormal findings.
 HEIs are noted as including image interpretation in their curricula5, and the findings of this study suggest it is sufficient to educate the basics of red dot to a level that participants feel confident with.
 In this study, the majority acknowledge PCE training as being suitable at university with a significant positive correlation with PCE confidence, underlining the positive effect of training at university.
-Although 29% of participants did not perceive PCE training at university as positively affect their confidence.
+Although, 29% of participants did not perceive PCE training at university as positively affecting their confidence.
 This finding provides an interesting adjunct to previous work5, which concluded that HEIs are able to meet the SOR’s PCE aspirations.
 The discovery that some participants feel less confident with their commenting abilities supports the work of Buissink et al24, which determined that radiographers may perform better at localisation tasks, like red dot abnormality detection, than they do at description tasks such as providing an accurate comment of an abnormality.

 The shortage of implemented PCE systems across England1 denies practice and training opportunities in placement hospitals.
 This offers plausible reasoning for the poor perceptions of PCE training when on placement.
 Given the finding of positive correlations between confidence levels and training, sustained efforts should be made to improve PCE training to benefit those who are less confident in their ability to describe abnormalities.
 This will help to ensure graduates are adequately aligned to the professional and service needs.
 The capability of undergraduate PCE training in aligning graduates’ confidence levels, and subsequently ability, with the needs of the profession as set out by the regulatory body could be viewed as an opportunity for improvement.